LukeGall/Level-4-Solo-Project/timelog.md

 * *0.5 hour* Inital Meeting with supervisor, and write up of meeting mintues
 * *1.5 hour* MindMap, idea creation, brief reasearch into Swing and JavaFX.

+## 1 Oct 2020

+* *0.5 hour* Creating Initial plan and template dissertation reading
+* *0.5 hour* Setting up Coding Environment and testing basic swing
+* *1.0 hour* Trying and learning some basic Swing while researching more of it online
+* *1.0 hour* Trying and learning some basic Turing Tumble components to work out how the game will work, including the reading of the Educator Guide
+* *0.5 hour* Spent some time looking at React and Angular as possible web frameworks to produce the game
+* *0.5 hour* spent time looking at possible animation libaries and starting tesing an angular project
+* *0.5 hour* Installed and tested matter js